-What should I do if my pet is unwell while taking ofloxacin?
+What should I do if my pet is unwell while taking travoprost?

-If your pet is unwell while receiving medication or the eye is becoming particularly irritated, you should contact your vet as soon as possible for advice.
+If your pet is unwell while receiving medication, the eye is becoming particularly irritated or the eye does not open, you should contact your vet as soon as possible for advice.